On symmetry groups of oriented matroids: Introduction

-First, we study a gap between combinatorial symmetry (matroidal symmetry) and geometric symmetry of point configurations.
-We consider a general method to construct $3$-dimensioinal point configurations with non-realizable matroidal symmetries.
-Similarly to the constructions of polytopes with non-realizable combinatorial symmetries by Bokowski, Ewald and Kleinschmidt~\cite{BEK84} and Paffenholz~\cite{P06}, the key tool for our construction is the fixed point theorem, which asserts that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point.
-There is no corresponding property for matroids and it makes the gaps between geometric symmetry and matroidal symmetry.
-Motivated by this insight, we investigate some fixed point properties for oriented matroids.
-We study rotational symmetry groups of simple acyclic oriented matroids of rank $4$ using obtained theorems.
-In particular, it is proved that all possible rotational symmetry groups of acyclic simple oriented matroids of rank $4$ are covered by cyclic groups $C_n$ ($n \geq 1$), dihedral groups $D_{2n}$ ($n \geq 1$), the alternating group $A_4$, the symmetry group $S_4$ and the alternating group $A_5$.
-The result completely coincides with the classification of rotational symmetry groups of $3$-dimensional point configurations. \\ \\ {\bf Organization of the paper:}
+First, we study a gap between combinatorial symmetries (matroidal symmetries) and geometric symmetries of point configurations.
+We consider a general method to construct $3$-dimensioinal point configurations with non-realizable matroidal symmetries (Theorem \ref{thm:general_construction}).
+Similarly to the constructions of polytopes with non-realizable combinatorial symmetries by Bokowski, Ewald and Kleinschmidt~\cite{BEK84} and Paffenholz~\cite{P06}, a key tool for our construction is the fixed point theorem, which asserts that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point.
+There is no corresponding property for matroids and it makes the gaps between geometric symmetries and matroidal symmetries.
+Motivated by this insight, we propose to study fixed-point properties of symmetry groups of oriented matroids.
+We prove a useful property for rotational symmetries of oriented matroids, which corresponds to the uniqueness of fixed points in the rank $3$ case (Theorems \ref{thm:uniqueness_general}).
+Based on it, we prove that rotational symmetry groups of simple oriented matroids of rank $3$ are classified into the cyclic groups $\mathbb{Z}_n$ ($n \geq 1$) of order $n$, the dihedral groups $D_{2n}$ ($n \geq 1$) of order $2n$\footnote{In the literature, the dihedral group of order $2n$ is also written as $D_n$, but we write $D_{2n}$ in this paper.}, the alternating group $A_4$ (Theorem \ref{thm:classification_rotation_rank3}), and that full symmetry groups are classified into $\mathbb{Z}_n$ ($n \geq 1$), $D_{2n}$ ($n \geq 1$) and the symmetric group $S_4$ (Theorem \ref{thm:classification_full_rank3}).
+Furthermore, we define {\it fixed-point-admitting (FPA) property} for subgroups of symmetry groups of oriented matroids and study FPA rotational symmetry groups of simple acyclic oriented matroids of rank $4$.
+In particular, it is proved that FPA rotational symmetry groups of acyclic simple oriented matroids of rank $4$ are classified into $\mathbb{Z}_n$ ($n \geq 1$), $D_{2n}$ ($n \geq 1$), $A_4$, $A_5$ and $S_4$ (Theorem \ref{main_thm}).
+This result completely coincides with the classification of (geometric) rotational symmetry groups of $3$-dimensional point configurations. \\ \\ {\bf Organization of the paper}